ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/redis/redis.md

 ```

 ### Flush Single Database
-To flush a single database. define the database numer with -n and run the command flushdb:
+To flush a single database. define the database number with -n and run the command flushdb:
 ```bash
 redis-cli -h 127.0.0.1 -p 6379 -n 0 flushdb
 ```